samsondav/rihanna/README.md

 Performance is at least as good as [Que](https://github.com/chanks/que).

-At least 1.5k jobs per second is possible on a mid-2016 Macbook Pro.
+I have seen it do around 1.5k jobs per second on a mid-2016 Macbook Pro.
 Significantly higher throughputs are possible with a beefier database server.

 More detailed benchmarks to come.
 For now see: [https://github.com/chanks/queue-shootout](https://github.com/chanks/queue-shootout).